Relativistic Fluid Dynamics In and Out of Equilibrium -- Ten Years of Progress in Theory and Numerical Simulations of Nuclear Collisions: Theory of Collisions at Extremely Weak Coupling

 As a first approximation, let us ignore the presence of fermions in QCD, thus setting $N_f=0$.
 This is of course a drastic approximation, but well within the limits of what is allowed in a theorist's universe.
 Once fermions are ignored, and the coupling is very weak, the equations of motion for the gluon fields $A^\mu$ become the ordinary classical Yang-Mills equations

 where $D_\mu=\partial_\mu + i g \left[A_\mu,.\right]$ is the gauge-covariant derivative and $[.,.]$ denotes the commutator.
-Note that $g$ is related to $\alpha_s$ via Eq.~(\ref{eq:alphadef}).
+Note that $g$ is related to $\alpha_s$ via Eq.~(\ref{eq:alphadef}), and that in this section we have normalized the gauge fields $A_\mu$ differently than in section \ref{sec:kin} in order to match the common notation in the literature.
+(The conventions matching Eq.~(\ref{eq:FTaction}) are recovered when letting $A_\mu\rightarrow -i g^{-1} A_\mu$, $F_{\mu\nu}\rightarrow -i g^{-1} F_{\mu\nu}$ in Eq.~(\ref{eq:YM}).)
 In the above expression, $j^\mu$ is the color current density which provides the source for the Yang-Mills equations (\ref{eq:YM}).
-For vanishing $j^\mu$, Eq.~(\ref{eq:YM}) just describe the evolution of pure gauge fields, similar to the case of electromagnetism without matter.
+For vanishing $j^\mu$, Eqns.~(\ref{eq:YM}) just describe the evolution of pure gauge fields, similar to the case of electromagnetism without matter.
 Similarly, the color current should describe the matter content in the case of a nuclear collision, which is given by the color current of the nuclei.
 Consistent with the assumption of weak coupling made above, the collision energy scale has to be very high, so effectively we are dealing with nuclei with very large Lorentz boost factors in the center-of-mass frame.
 Because of Lorentz contraction, the color current density for a single boosted nucleus will thus be highly localized at $z(t)=\pm t$, for the left- and right-moving nuclei, respectively.
 Furthermore, it is plausible that the transverse profile of the color current density for a boosted nucleus is proportional to the nuclear thickness function $T_A({\bf x}_\perp)$ discussed in sections \ref{sec:geo1}, \ref{sec:geo2}.
 Using the generators of SU($N_c$) gauge theory $\lambda^a$ with $a=1,2,\ldots N_c^2-1$ normalized as ${\rm Tr} \lambda^a \lambda^b=\frac{1}{2}\delta^{ab}$, the color current density may be modeled as

 where $T_{A_1}^a,T_{A_2}^a$ can be thought of as ``colored'' versions of the nuclear thickness functions of nucleus one and two, respectively, and new coordinates $x^{\pm}=\frac{t\pm z}{\sqrt{2}}$ have been introduced for convenience.
 A specific way to obtain $T_{A_1}^a,T_{A_2}^a$ will be discussed as ``IP-Glasma model'' below. {Color Glass Condensate|see {IP-Glasma model}}